ainaimi/TimeDependentAnalyses/README.md

-# Introduction to Time-Dependent Data Analysisi
+# Introduction to Time-Dependent Data Analysis

 This repository contains notes and code use to demonstrate IP-weighting and g Computation for analyzing time dependent data.